skalyaanamoorthy/PoseFilter/Example_Instructions/README.md

 # PoseFilter Worked Examples

 Please refer to the user guide for explanation of PoseFilter options.
-Described is usage of these options with example files (found in the "Examples" folder).
+Described is GUI/command line usage of these options with example files (found in the "Examples" folder).
+Windows was used to create the following examples.
+Procedures will be the same for other OS, but file pathway format should be based on the OS.

-PoseFilter is a PyMOL plugin and assists in the analysis of docked ligands through identification of unique oligomeric poses by utilizing RMSD and interaction fingerprint analysis methods.

 ## Description